tarickb/sasl-xoauth2/README.md

 Token](https://github.com/google/gmail-oauth2-tools/wiki/OAuth2DotPyRunThrough#creating-and-authorizing-an-oauth-token)
 instructions.

-Save the resulting tokens in the file specified in `/etc/postfix/sasl_passwd`:
+Save the resulting tokens in the file specified in `/etc/postfix/sasl_passwd`.
+In our example that file will be either `/etc/tokens/username@domain.com` or `/var/spool/postfix/etc/tokens/username@domain.com`:

 ```json
 {